acrobotic/Ai_Demos_pcDuino/README.md

 ## Resources

-Important pcDuino3 specific details and specifications are included in this folder.
+A pcDuino3 getting started guide, setup notes, and important specifications are documented on the [wiki](wiki/README.md).

 ## Feedback